ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 # Install Vim Plugins

 Vim comes with [package support](https://vim-jp.org/vimdoc-en/repeat.html#packages), but not a package *manager*.
 I won't go into the nuances of that distinction.
-For now, it's easier to use one, and you have plenty of choices.
+For now, it's easier to use a package manager, and you have plenty of choices.

 We'll install [minpac](https://vim-jp.org/vimdoc-en/repeat.html#packages), because it's simple and easy to install.